venkyshady/Workbench/README.md

 # Workbench
-A free Unreal Engine plugin with workflow tools for cinematic, previs and virtual production artists.
+Workbench is a free Unreal Engine plugin that streamlines everyday workflows for cinematic, previs, and virtual production artists